When a favorite college puts you on a waitlist, it can feel like a denial. But you might have a chance—if you can bear

 Does Being Waitlisted Mean You Have a Chance of Getting In?

-On average, colleges admit about 30 percent of their waitlisted students, according to NACAC.
-For more selective colleges the percentage is far less, and can fluctuate widely from year to year.
+In 2016, colleges admitted about 23 percent of their waitlisted students, according to NACAC.
+For more selective colleges the percentage was far less—only 14 percent—and this percentage can fluctuate widely from year to year.

-How to Reckon Your Chances of Getting Off the Waitlist
+How to Gauge Your Chances of Getting Off the Waitlist

 First, take a close look at your waitlist letter.
 It may say you are in the first pool to be considered for admission.
 Or it may state your rank on the list and how many of last year's waitlisted students were admitted.